onsip/sipjs.com/content/guides/make-call.md

 After the user agent has connected to the SIP server, we can send an invite to make a call and thereby create a SIP session.

-To send an invite we must first create a javascript object, which contains the `mediaConstraints` variable in which we specify whether the session contains audio and video (i.e. whether it is a video call or an audio call).
+To send an invite we must first create a javascript object, which contains the `media` variable in which we specify whether the session contains audio and video (i.e. whether it is a video call or an audio call).

-We must then call the `.invite()` method, along with the address that we are sending the invite to and the `options` media constraint javascript object.
+We must then call the `.invite()` method, along with the address that we are sending the invite to, and the `options` object containing media information.

 When we make the call the browser will ask for permission to access the camera and microphone.
 We must allow this in order to make the call.
 Once we send the invite the other party has the choice of either accepting or rejecting the call.